-The ME in Educational Theory and Social Foundations is a 30-semester hour program.
+The ME in Educational Theory and Social Foundations is a 30 semester hour program.
 Students take courses in theory and social foundations along with education courses selected with a faculty adviser based on the student's interests and goals.
 Students may concurrently earn a graduate certificate in areas such as Foundations of Peace Education or Culture and Change in Institutions.
-The program culminates with the completion of a research-based project, thesis, or research seminar depending on the student's interest.
-Coursework can be completed on campus or through a combination of on-campus and online courses.
+The program culminates with the completion of a master's research seminar, research-based project, or thesis depending on the student's interest.
+Coursework is completed through a combination of on-campus and online courses.

 Admission to the ME in Educational Theory and Social Foundations